-Sharon Jagger is an active and curious academic, currently working on a PhD at the Centre for Women’s Studies, University of York, UK.
+Sharon Jagger is an active and curious academic and has completed her PhD at the Centre for Women’s Studies, University of York, UK.
 Her passion for exploring feminist thought underpins her current research into female clergy in the Church of England and how they are agents of change in feminist theology and practice.

 Sharon’s research is re-establishing links between secular and religious feminisms in order to unravel how ideas about gender are formed and transmitted through religious symbols in particular.
 Her work is providing a re-reading of some Second Wave authors who discussed the deeply embedded notions of masculinity and femininity within religions, particularly Christianity, that still influence Western culture today.
 Gender complementarity can be traced back to the beginnings of Christianity, which absorbed Hellenic and Hebrew patriarchal thought.
 Our inherited symbols and ideas about femininity require challenging at this fundamental level in order to understand how gender roles are constructed and how these constructions have so often resulted in inequality.